MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x116---video-tdr-failure.md

 ## Cause

 A common stability problem in graphics occurs when the system appears completely frozen or hung while processing an end-user command or operation.
-Usually the GPU is busy processing intensive graphics operations, typically during game-play.
+Usually the GPU is busy processing intensive graphics operations, typically during gameplay.
 No screen updates occur, and users assume that their system is frozen.
 Users usually wait a few seconds and then reboot the system by pressing the power button.
 Windows tries to detect these problematic hang situations and dynamically recover a responsive desktop.

 This process of detection and recovery is known as Timeout Detection and Recovery (TDR).
 The default timeout is 2 seconds.
-In the TDR process for video cards, the operating system's GPU scheduler calls the display miniport driver's [*DxgkDdiResetFromTimeout*](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_resetfromtimeout) function to reinitialize the driver and reset the GPU.
+In the TDR process for video cards, the operating system's GPU scheduler calls the display miniport driver's [DxgkDdiResetFromTimeout](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_resetfromtimeout) function to reinitialize the driver and reset the GPU.

 During this process, the operating system tells the driver not to access the hardware or memory and gives it a short time for currently running threads to complete.
-If the threads do not complete within the timeout, then the system bug checks with 0x116 VIDEO\_TDR\_FAILURE.
+If the threads don't complete within the timeout, the system bug checks with 0x116 VIDEO_TDR_FAILURE.
 For more information, see [Thread Synchronization and TDR](../display/thread-synchronization-and-tdr.md).

-The system can also bug check with VIDEO\_TDR\_FAILURE if a number of TDR events occur in a short period of time, by default more than five TDRs in one minute.
+The system can also bug check with VIDEO_TDR_FAILURE if multiple TDR events occur in a short period of time.
+The default amount is more than five TDRs in one minute.

 If the recovery process is successful, a message will be displayed, indicating that the "Display driver stopped responding and has recovered."

-For more information, see Timeout Detection and Recovery (TDR), [TDR Registry Keys](../display/tdr-registry-keys.md) and [TDR changes in Windows 8](../display/tdr-changes-in-windows-8.md) which are located in [Timeout Detection and Recovery (TDR)](../display/timeout-detection-and-recovery.md).
+For more information, see [Timeout detection and recovery (TDR)](../display/timeout-detection-and-recovery.md), [TDR registry keys](../display/tdr-registry-keys.md), and [TDR changes in Windows 8 and later](../display/tdr-changes-in-windows-8.md).

 ## Resolution

 The GPU is taking more time than permitted to display graphics to your monitor.
 This behavior can occur for one or more of the following reasons:

--   You may need to install the latest updates for your display driver, so that it properly supports the TDR process.
+- You may need to install the latest updates for your display driver, so it properly supports the TDR process.
--   Hardware issues that impact the ability of the video card to operate properly, including:
+- Hardware issues that affect the ability of the video card to operate properly, including:
   - Over-clocked components, such as the motherboard
   - Incorrect component compatibility and settings (especially memory configuration and timings)
   - Insufficient system cooling
   - Insufficient system power
   - Defective parts (memory modules, motherboards, etc.)
--   Visual effects, or too many programs running in the background may be slowing your PC down so that the video card can not respond as necessary.
+- Visual effects, or too many programs running in the background may be slowing your PC down, so the video card can't respond as necessary.

-The [**!analyze**](-analyze.md) debug extension displays information about the bug check and can be helpful in determining the root cause.
+The [!analyze](-analyze.md) debug extension displays information about the bug check and can be helpful in determining the root cause.

 ```dbgcmd
 1: kd> !analyze -v